-In terms of 5-CQA recovery, the results are displayed in Fig. 3.
+In terms of 5-CQA recovery, results are displayed in Figure 3.

-Fig. 3a and b show the % of the cumulative yield of 5-CQA (on dry biomass) extracted over time, for each cycle of sc-CO2 in the presence of the co-solvent.
-The dashed lines represent the % of 5-CQA (on dry biomass) extracted by means of the solvent method.
-The extractions of 5-CQA from both GCB and CS follow similar kinetics, with an initial absence of chlorogenic acids in the samples, then following the model again by da Silva et al. with a steep extraction rate followed by a lower extraction rate, where the mass transfer occurs mainly by diffusion inside the solid particles.32 The initial period where no 5-CQA is detected in the samples can be explained by the wetting of the biomass by the co-solvent being too low, rendering it unable to drag out (even with the aid of the gas flow) affine compounds, such as chlorogenic acids, in terms of polarity.
+Figures 3a and 3b show the % of cumulative yield of 5-CQA (on dry biomass) extracted over time, for each cycle of sc-CO2 in the presence of the co-solvent.
+The dashed lines represent the % of 5-CQA (on dry biomass) extracted by means of solvent method.
+The extractions of 5-CQA from both GCB and CS follow similar kinetics, with an initial absence of chlorogenic acids in the samples, then following again the model by da Silva et al. with a steep extraction rate followed by a lower extraction rate, where the mass transfer occurs mainly by diffusion inside the solid particles 32.
+The initial period where no 5-CQA is detected in the samples can be explained by a too low wetting of the biomass by the co-solvent, unable to drag out (with the aid of the gas flow) the affine compounds in terms of polarity, such as chlorogenic acids.

-For GCB (Fig. 3a), the first three cycles were ineffective in 5-CQA extraction, whilst, from the 4th cycle onward, 5-CQA was positively found in the extracts.
+For GCB (Figure 3a), the first three cycles were ineffective in 5-CQA extraction, whilst from the 4th cycle onward, 5-CQA was positively found in the extracts.
 After the 16th cycle, 3.5% of 5-CQA (on dry biomass) was reached.
-This value is slightly lower,

-Table 1 Quantification of 5-CQA in each sample Sample name Starting biomass Extraction method 5-CGA (on dry biomass) (%) 5-CGA (in extract) (%) GCB-solv GCB Solvent 4.4 11.7 CS-solv CS Solvent 0.29 2.1 GCB-scCO 2 GCB $sc-CO_2 + co-solvent$ 3.5 16.8 ^{a} CS-scCO 2 CS $sc-CO_2 + co-solvent$ 0.37 33.9^{a} but comparable, to the % of 5-CQA obtained by solvent-based extraction, equal to 4.4%.
-The extraction was not continued further, due to the amount of co-solvent already used.
-Further use of the organic solvent, higher than 10 times the mass of the solid to be extracted, would not be reasonable when applying a "green technique" such as supercritical fluid extraction.
-Regarding chlorogenic acid recovery from CS extraction, as shown in Fig. 3b, the first five cycles provided extracts in which 5-CQA was absent.
+This value is slightly lower, but comparable, to the % of 5-CQA obtained by solvent-based extraction, equal to 4.4%.
+The extraction was not continued longer, due to amount of cosolvent already used.
+Further use of organic solvent, higher than 10 times the mass of the solid to be extracted, would not be reasonable to be employed when applying a "green technique" such as supercritical fluid extraction.
+Regarding chlorogenic acid recovery from CS extraction, as shown in Figure 3b, the first five cycles provided extracts in which 5-CQA was absent.
 Its extraction began with the 6th cycle.
-From the 11th cycle onward, the amount of extracted 5-CQA was even higher than that obtained by means of a solvent strategy, reaching a maximum extraction yield of 0.37% (the content of 5-CQA in CS when the extraction was run in conventional conditions was 0.29%).
+From the 11th cycle onward, the amount of extracted 5-CQA was even higher than what obtained by means of solvent strategy, reaching a maximum extraction yield of 0.37% (the content of 5-CQA in CS when the extraction was run in conventional conditions was 0.29%).
 The micronization of the sample, together with the enhanced penetrability of the fluid mixture in supercritical conditions, might have facilitated the mass transfer process of chlorogenic acids.
-For the same reason as above (not to exceed the logical amount of co-solvent employed), the extraction was stopped on the 14th cycle.
+For the same reason above (not to exceed in the logical amount of co-solvent employed), the extraction was stopped on the 14th cycle.